 Fish for thought

-Freshly made soups make a great freezer staple for quick lunchtime meals, try serving some of these classic favourites with cheesy toast soldiers, vegetable crudités and let them sprinkle on yoghurt and seeds to get them digging in double-quick.
+Freshly made soups make a great freezer staple for quick lunchtime meals.
+Try serving some of the classics with toast soldiers or vegetable crudités, and let your child sprinkle on yogurt and seeds to keep them digging in.

-This lentil soup is packed full of pulses and sweetened with grated apple and sweet potato, simply adjust the curry powder depending on your child's tastes.
+This lentil soup is packed with pulses and sweetened with grated apple and sweet potato.
+Simply adjust the curry powder depending on your child's tastes.

 A creamy yet silky tomato soup has to be the ultimate comfort food after a long day at school.

-Perfect for sneaking in an abundance of courgettes, the cheesy topping on this soup is often a winner with kids.
+This freezable, green soup is perfect for sneaking in an abundance of courgettes – and the cheesy topping is often a winner with kids.